dfaker/quick-ti-cropper/README.md

 ## usage

-Pass a folder of images as a prameter:
+Pass a folder of images as a parameter:
 `cropper.py Z:\\somefolder\\somewhere`

 or to shuffle: